KMN-Datacenter/Linux/README.md

 # Linux
- Configuration information for Linux servers.
+ Configuration information for Linux VMs.

+## Manual Setup
+1. Assign a static IPv4 address
+2. Create a DNS entry in dc1-letterkenny1

+## Scripts
 This folder contains scripts for Linux configuration information.

- Full documentation will be in a Gitbook document at
+Full documentation will be in a Gitbook document at **TBD**

  - first.sh               What to do first on all servers
  - hardwareinfo.sh        Verify hardware and document